MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

   * Class features

-You can yourself choose which skills to remove or add from the macro.
+You can yourself choose which capabilities to remove or add from the macro.
 More information on this at the bottom.

 ## Installation